camptocamp/ogc-client/README.md

 3. **ogc-client** will hide the complexity of OGC standards behind straightforward APIs
 4. **ogc-client** will run heavy tasks in a worker to avoid blocking the main thread
 5. **ogc-client** will keep a persistent cache of operations to minimize requests and processing
-6. **ogc-client** will handle errors in a graceful way and extract relevant messages for you
-7. **ogc-client** will tell you if a service is not usable for [CORS-related issues](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+6. **ogc-client** will tell you if a service is not usable for [CORS-related issues](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

 ## Instructions